-The Marine Unit maintains a 12-member, specially-trained, Dive and Emergency Rescue Unit.
-The Unit is equipped with the latest advanced technology and equipment.
-They are prepared to respond to any underwater operation in virtually any weather or water conditions in a moment's notice.
+The Marine Unit maintains a 12-member, specially-trained, Dive and Emergency Rescue Team.
+The team is equipped with the latest and most advanced technology.
+They are prepared to respond to any underwater operation in virtually any weather or water conditions at a moment's notice.
 During the 50 plus-year history of the Marine Unit, the Oakland County Sheriff's Office has responded to thousands of marine/water emergencies.